 This will show you some IP addresses that are attacking your server, and those that have been blocked by sshguard.

-Update: I have disabled email notifications because sshguard will send multiple notifications for the same IP.
+Update: I have disabled email notifications because sshguard will send multiple notifications for the same IP(each time it is blocked after being unblocked).
 This is not sshguard’s fault, but it got really annoying.

 Now, you need to configure the iptables rules.
 This is fairly simple; all you need is to run the following:

 sudo iptables -N sshguard sudo iptables -I INPUT -j sshguard sudo ip6tables -N sshguard sudo ip6tables -I INPUT -j sshguard